nkpe/dictionary-web-app/README.md

 ## Improvements to implement
 - Improve handling of missing information returned from the api, such as informing the user that the information is missing, while still displaying the information that has been found.
 - Improve user experience if word has been not found by implementing a message that is display instead of the results.
 Including empty search is handled.
+- Cross browser testing - currently only tested in Chrome.

+ ## Technologies used
+ - React
+ - Vite
+ - Typescript
+ - TailwindCSS